plewin/tp-link-modem-router/README.md

 ## Common errors

 HTTP 403 while sending SMS or using API bridge
-: You might want to double check that the password supplied is correct and that you call the script from the same network/subnet as the router.
+: You might want to double-check that the password supplied is correct and that you call the script from the same network/subnet as the router.

 ## Development and debugging the router's protocol